-To make burying cable efficient, a trencher machine can be rented from the local equipment rental store.
+To make running an Ethernet cable outside efficient, a trencher machine can be rented from the local equipment rental store.
 Sure, a shovel can be used but it will result in far more mess, take longer and result in a less consistent trench.
 In the event operating the trencher is beyond your comfort zone, then hire a local handy person with experience.
 Eye and ear protection are important.